-37. When a school elects to stop CEP, do students have "free" eligibility status for 30 days?
+38. When a school elects to stop CEP, do students have "free" eligibility status for 30 days?
 When a CEP school decides to stop CEP and resume standard counting and claiming procedures between school years, schools have time over the summer to notify families and prepare for the application process.
 Because these activities take place when school is not in session, the resumption of standard counting and claiming does not impact student benefits/meal service.
 At the start of the next school year, the school would disseminate and process applications per usual certification procedures.
 Individual students do not have eligibility status to carry over into the new school year.
-Directly certified students, identifiable from the April notification/publication requirements, are eligible for free meals during the 30 day carry over period at the start of the new school year.
+Directly certified students, identifiable from the April notification/publication requirements, are eligible for free meals during the 30 day carry over period at the start of the new school year if the school can determine their individual eligibility status from the preceding year.